How to make lessons more interactive and remain informative

 If you thought books and pens will never outlive their significance, get ready for a rude shock.
 Today, books are only valued based on their vintage significance.
 As technology takes shape in academia, modes of learning are changing.
 We now have e-books and digital libraries, places where students can access thousands of learning materials instantly.
 Study Apps that enhance productivity are replacing old techniques of measuring output.

 You should understand the difference between gamification and game-based learning before employing any of the approaches.
 In the case of game-based learning, the bottom line is introducing games into classroom sessions.
-Take, for example, use of checkerboards, chess and scrabble games.
+Take, for example, the use of checkerboards, chess, and scrabble games.
 The good thing about game-based learning is that they make learning fun, informative and integrative.
-Scrabble improves spelling prowess of students while Chess, according to several studies, boosts the cognitive abilities of learners.
+Scrabble improves the spelling prowess of students while Chess, according to several studies, boosts the cognitive abilities of learners.

 Make teaching more conversational than instructional